docker/docker-py/README.md

 The `environment` variable accepts a dictionary or a list of strings in the following format `["PASSWORD=xxx"]` or `{"PASSWORD": "xxx"}`.

-The `mem_limit` variable accepts float values (which represent the memory limit of the created container in bytes) or a string with a units identification char ('1000k', 128m', '1g').
+The `mem_limit` variable accepts float values (which represent the memory limit of the created container in bytes) or a string with a units identification char ('100000b', 1000k', 128m', '1g').
+If a string is specified without a units character, bytes are assumed as an intended unit.

 `volumes_from` and `dns` arguments raise TypeError exception if they are used against v1.10 of docker remote API.
 Those arguments should be passed to